By Fusion Staff

 Globalization is a powerful phenomenon.
 The power of cultures to cross national lines and enter foreign territories has brought much debate.
 Some welcome it while others don’t.
 My question is: can cultures be adopted by international communities?
 Let’s find out.
 We will use Chicano culture as an example.

 First off, there is a lot of pride within Chicano culture.
 But what does being Chicano actually mean?
-Despite the existence of numerous definitions and meanings throughout numerous texts and literature, it can still be a bit confusing to someone who is unfamiliar with the culture.
+Despite the existence of numerous definitions and meanings throughout numerous texts and literature, it can still be a bit confusing to someone who is unfamiliar with them.
 In it’s simplest form, it is a chosen identity of Mexican-Americans living in the U.S. who infuse both American and Mexican cultures.

-Music is also a big arena that has been influenced by Chicanos such as Rock and Roll singer Ritchie Valens who was born in the U.S. to Mexican parents (he was also portrayed by Lou Diamond Phillips in the motion picture, La Bamba)
+Music is also a big arena that has been influenced by Chicanos such as Rock and Roll singer Ritchie Valens who was born in the U.S. to Mexican parents (he was also portrayed by Lou Diamond Phillips in the motion picture, La Bamba).

-Globalization is real and this is an example of one of its powers.
+Ultimately, globalization is real and this is an example of one of its powers.